 Find the Right Color, which is Usually…

 Brown or black.
-Colorful mascaras keep coming in and out of fashion, but generally, most mascaras will come in brown or black, occasionally with brown-black or very black as an option.
+Colorful mascaras keep coming in and out of fashion, and clear mascaras are always an option, but generally, most mascaras will come in brown or black, occasionally with brown-black or very black as an option.
 Most makeup lovers will opt for the blackest black mascara available since it gives the most intense color, but for some people, the black can seem too intense, especially if you have naturally fair hair and tend to wear lighter makeup.

 If you do have naturally light hair and lashes, brown mascara is usually your best bet.
 Blondes and redheads, in particular, often opt for the more natural brown, especially when wearing lighter makeup (though with heavier looks, black mascara can still work, but it can take some practice—so be sure to try out a new look before a big night out).

 If you have darker hair, black is usually the wiser option, and people with dark hair are lucky, in a way, because they can still maintain a natural look even while wearing black mascara.

 As for colorful mascaras in every shade that’s not black or brown… be as outrageous as you like!
 With colors all across the spectrum, it’s basically a question of creativity and your own personal style—whatever type of aura you want to project.
 Yellows and oranges and pinks can be a ton of fun, just… be sure you’re wearing it for an appropriate occasion!
 Makeup can be powerful, and bold colors should be reserved for when you really want to do stand out.